jordymeow/meow-gallery/readme.txt

 === Layouts ===

-Shipped with the popular layouts such as Tiles, Masonry, Justified (like Flickr) and Square (like Instagram), only using CSS, so no more scripts to slow down your pages and the rendering.
+Shipped with the popular layouts such as Tiles, Masonry, Justified (like Flickr) and Square (like Instagram).
 Demo [here](https://meowapps.com/meow-gallery/layouts/).

 === Compatibility ===